Maks1983/PF/README.md

 ```

 This script will:
-- Install Node.js 20.x, PM2, TypeScript, and all dependencies
+- Install Node.js 20.x and all dependencies
-- Build backend to backend/dist and frontend to frontend/dist
-- Set up PM2 process management with systemd service
+- Set up the application with systemd service
-- Configure daily backups with 7-day retention
+- Configure daily backups
-- Create monitoring, update, and HTTP server scripts
+- Start the application service

 ### Manual Configuration